DhirajBhakta/reflections/docker.md

 Each command in Dockerfile creates a new layer.
 Each layer contains the filesystem changes of the image between the state before the execution of the command and the state after the execution of the command.
 Since Docker CACHES every single layer during build, and uses them in subsequent builds, _you should keep the instructions that change the most at the bottom of the dockerfile_

+#### Dockerfile Maturity Model
+Dockerfile is the most basic and most important foundational layer that you need to get right.
+Dont obsess over orchestration, CICD in first go, but let your Dockerfile evolve to its best
+1. Make it start
+2. Make it log all things to stdout/stderr
+    - Putting it in a logfile is an ANTIPATTERN!!!
+3. Make it documented in file
+4. Make it work for others
+5. Make it lean
+6. Make it scale
+7. Version your images!
+8. Version your dependencies too! dont pull the latest apt-get deps
+9. Environments(dev, qa, uat, prod, etc etc) will always be infinite.
+You should NOT have to build images for each environments, but config should be provided at runtime `docker run`.
+So there should be just ONE image
+    - Single Dockerfile with default ENVs, and overwrite per-environment with ENTRYPOINT scripts

 ## Building images from Dockerfile